 - 25.1 Under the GDPR itself, parental consent will be required for the processing of personal data of children under age 16.
 European Union ("EU") Member States may lower the age requiring parental consent to 13.
-In the draft Data Protection Bill recently published by the UK Government, the UK has adopted this option to reduce the age of consent to 13.
-This remains subject to Parliamentary approval. - 25.2 You should also remember that you have to be able to show that you have been given consent lawfully and therefore, when collecting children's data, you must make sure that your privacy notice is written in a language that children can understand and copies of consents must be kept.
+The DPA 2018 has adopted this option to reduce the age of consent to 13. - 25.2 You should also remember that you have to be able to show that you have been given consent lawfully and therefore, when collecting children's data, you must make sure that your privacy notice is written in a language that children can understand and copies of consents must be kept. - 25.3 You do not have to ask for a child's consent just because they are over 13 years old; the law on what age a child becomes an adult is not changing.
+If you feel it is more appropriate to ask a parent or guardian's consent, you can choose to do so.